-Additional process and procedure for Academic Staff discipline and dismissal is found in the UW-Eau Claire Faculty and Academic Staff Rules and Procedures: https://www.uwec.edu/files/4586/FASRP.pdf
+Additional process and procedure for Academic Staff discipline and dismissal is found in the UW-Eau Claire Faculty and Academic Staff Rules and Procedures here.

 UW System Administrative Policy 1233 (formerly GEN 14): Grievance Procedures

 1. POLICY PURPOSE:

 The purpose of this policy is to establish grievance procedure parameters for university staff that include the elements required by Wis.
 Stat. § 36.115(4).